Josef-Friedrich/mscxyz/README.rst

                             correct hyphenation ("la - la - la")

     rename:
-      Rename the "*.mscx" files.Fields and functions you can use in the format string (-f, --format):
+      Rename the “*.msc[zx]” files.Fields and functions you can use in the format string (-f, --format):

       Fields
       ======